Invariant Forms in Hybrid and Impact Systems and a Taming of Zeno: Introduction

 \section{Introduction}

-The standard billiard problem models the billiard ball as a point particle and studies its trajectory assuming that is moves in straight lines between impacts and under goes specular reflection (angle of incidence equals the angle of reflection) during impact, e.g. \cite{alksch,bunimovich,markov_billiards,KMS} and the references therein to name only a few.
+The standard billiard problem models the billiard ball as a point particle and studies its trajectory assuming that it moves in straight lines between impacts and under goes specular reflection (angle of incidence equals the angle of reflection) during impact, e.g. \cite{alksch,bunimovich,markov_billiards,KMS} and the references therein to name only a few.
 However, real billiard balls are not point particles; billiard balls are balls.
 An actual rolling ball is an example of a \textit{nonholonomic} system (it is subject to velocity-dependent constraints).
 Treating the billiard ball as an actual ball complicates the dynamics: the ball is no longer required to travel in straight lines as the ball's spin influences its trajectory and the symmetric nature of impacts is destroyed (linear momentum can be converted to angular momentum and vice versa).
-The goal of this work is to understand this situation and is split up into three main goals: (a) determine the proper impacts for nonholonomic systems, (b) understand and find conditions for when an arbitrary differential form is preserved under impacts, and (c) to use the power and utility of invariant forms to provide information on the Zeno phenomenon in hybrid systems.
+The goal of this work is to understand this situation and is split up into three main goals: (a) determine the proper impacts for nonholonomic systems, (b) understand and find conditions for when an arbitrary differential form is preserved under impacts, and (c) to use the power and utility of invariant forms to provide information on the Zeno phenomenon in hybrid systems. {The emphasis of this work is to deal with (b) and (c) while (a) will be used to supply a rich plethora of examples.
+We point out that there does not seem to be any results concerning goals (b) or (c) (with the exception of some partial and limited results discussed below).}